Delivery-only restaurant brands see pandemic-fueled growth

 Delivery-only restaurant brands were proliferating even before the pandemic

-Do you know which restaurant cooked your meal delivery?
+Do you know which restaurant cooked the meal you just had delivered?
 Increasingly, it can be hard to tell.

 But over the last year, delivery-only brands have seen explosive growth as the pandemic made delivery a more popular option.
 Big restaurant chains are now joining the fray, hoping to win new customers as traffic in their dining rooms dwindles.